 Being lifelong marathoners here at Vimazi, we’ve long searched for the best running shoe.
 You can probably relate.
 In 2018, after years working for other running footwear brands, we created Vimazi with the idea of designing and making the best running shoe.

 But what the heck does “best running shoe” even mean?
 Back in 2017, we had a brainstorm in this regard: If you tuned shoes by pace zone, you could make them more efficient.
 That was the theory.
 Given our deep background in math and physics, we knew a scientific understanding of running forces was necessary.

 Time passes and several years of intensive physics computations later, we’d built an equation that allowed us to calculate the exact forces generated in the heel, arch, forefoot, and big toe at any running paces.
 This new theory of running forces was consistent with Newtonian physics (more on that it a second).

 Two things surprised us: First, the impact force occurs and ends so quickly that it can’t help with propulsion.
 Second, the propulsion force is much greater than the impact force.
+Check out this chart.